DarkGhostHunter/Laraguard/README.md

 ];
 ```

-This is the model where the the Two Factor Authentication data is saved and associated to the User model.
+This is the model where the the Two Factor Authentication data, like the shared secret and recovery codes, are saved and associated to the User model.

-You can change this model for your own to create, validate and show the shared secret.
-If you plan to change where and how this is stored, you can just change the model itself or extend it.
+You can change this model for your own if you wish.

 > If you change it for your own Model, ensure it implements the `TwoFactorTotp` contract.